-20SUSAN FORBES MARTIN & JOHN TIRMAN, WOMEN, MIGRATION AND CONFLICT: BREAKING A DEADLY CYCLE, Springer Science and Business Media, 47(1d ed.
-2009) 21Id. at 47 22LOUISE SHELLEY, HUMAN TRAFFICKING: A GLOBAL PERSPECTIVE, Cambridge University Press 3(1d ed., 2010).
-23Sonja Wolte, Armed Conflict and Trafficking in Women: A Desk Study, Deutsche Gesellschaft fur TechnischeZusammenarbeit (GTZ) GmbH, Jan 2004, at 16 violence24 is the most rampant among them all.
+During the armed conflicts, women and children are abducted, held for a long time or swapped for new women, for different purposes, however sexual violence is the most rampant among them all.
 The world has witnessed many burning examples of such occurrences.
 For instance, the case of systematically organized military sexual slavery during wartime in which 200,000 women, mainly Korean and Philippine, were abducted by the Japanese army during World War II.
-Officially organized by the military leadership, these women were held in 'comfort stations' frequented by Japanese soldiers.25Abduction for sexual enslavement by military forces has been repeatedly reported in current conflicts zone such as for Angola26, the war in former Yugoslavia27, in Sierra Leone, Liberia,28 and Democratic Republic of Congo29 etc. • Forced Pregnancy:
+Officially organized by the military leadership, these women were held in 'comfort stations' frequented bv Japanese soldiers.
+25 Abduction for sexual abuse enslavement by military forces has been repeatedly reported in existing conflicts zone such as for Angola, the war in former Yugoslavia, in Sierra Leone, Liberia, 28 and Democratic Republic of Congo etc.

+• Forced Pregnancy: